 The list of product folders is in the upper left of the Profile Explorer.
 Click on the magnification glass button at the top left to search for a product name.

+By default, the time/date listed in the Last Modified column will show the date/time of the last completed VP.
+Alternatively, you can select the time/date to be based only on baseline profiles by right-clicking on the Last Modified button and selecting Most recent profile/profile modification.

 View a profile - Click on a product folder to display the profiles that have previously been run for any product.
 Highlight the profile you wish to view and then select the Graph button at the bottom of the screen or double-click the profile to display it.

 Note: Once the profile appears on screen, you can use the Control + Up Arrow to view the next profile, and Control + Down Arrow to display the previous profile.